What Is Kojic Acid? Everything You Should Know And More!

 Quick Answer

 Kojic acid is a natural skin brightener made during sake fermentation.
-It blocks the enzyme that creates melanin (skin pigment).
-This fades dark spots, evens skin tone, and prevents new discoloration.
+It may help regulate the enzyme that creates melanin.
+AMVital's Turmeric Kojic Acid Soap combines kojic acid with turmeric for enhanced brightening.

 Key Takeaways